radical-lab/radical-lab.github.io/README.md

 ¡FUCK; WHOEVER FUCKING THE FUCK JUST FUCKING VOMITED, FUCKING OR FUCKING WHATEVER FUCKING THE FUCK THAT FUCKING WAS FUCKING OUTSIDE FUCKING MY FUCKING WINDOW, FUCKING CAN FUCKING GET FUCKING DATE FUCKING RAPED FUCKING BY FUCKING A FUCKING KNIFE; FUCKING IN FUCKING THEIR FUCKING WHORE FUCKING WHOLES, FUCKING EYES, FUCKING NOSES, FUCKING EARS, FUCKING NAVEL,., FUCKING EVERY FUCKING WHERE; FUCKING OVER, FUCKING AND FUCKING OVER, FUCKING AND..; FUCKING ALL FUCKING AT FUCKING THE FUCKING SAME FUCKING TIME; FUCK!

-microwaves should feature smoke detectors
+microwaves should feature smoke detectors pedestrian /line|light/ crossings should be in the middle not on the corners; we don't care if cars, turn into each other, because the other people, are protected by their vehicle error controlled memory at the os level (not hardware, nor software; one formal implementation to rule them all); hackers decide whether to use it or not (optimisation ∨ formalities)

 starry eyed = crying